sensu/sensu-rocketchat-handler/README.md

 ### Templates

-This handler provides options for using templates to populate the SumoLogic HTTP source attributes.
+This handler provides options for using templates to populate the RocketChat msg description.
-By default the source host is populated using a template to extract the Sensu entity name.
-The default source name is populated using a template to extract the Sensu check name.
+By default the description is populated using a template to extract the Sensu check output.
 More information on template syntax and format can be found in [the documentation][9]

 ### Annotations